NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

 // use centerObject to center on the reflectance data, 13 is the zoom level Map.centerObject(refl001_CLBJ_2021, 13)

+// alternatively you could specify the lat / lon of the site, set zoom to 13
+// you can find the field site lat/lon here https://www.neonscience.org/field-sites/clbj
+// Map.setCenter(-97.57, 33.40, 13);
 ```

 When you run the code you should now see the true color image on the map!
 You can zoom in and out and explore some of the other interactive options on your own.
+Toggle the `Layers` window in the upper right corner to view the layer and to change the histogram stretch and opacity of the image, if desired.

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/clbj_refl001_rgb.png">